Bromance (2025 film)

 Bromance is a 2025 Indian Malayalam-language action comedy thriller film written and directed by Arun D. Jose and co-written by Raveesh Nath and Thomas P. Sebastian.
 Produced by Ashiq Usman, the film stars Arjun Ashokan, Mathew Thomas, Sangeeth Prathap, Mahima Nambiar, Shyam Mohan, Kalabhavan Shajohn and Bharath Bopanna.

-This movie was released on 14 February 2025, generating mixed response criticized some cast performance, outdated comedy scenes and script but the film was a moderate success at box office.
+This movie was released on 14 February 2025, to mixed reviews from critics and audience.
+The film was commercial success at box office.

 Plot

 Binto teams up with his brother Shinto's friends for a thrilling adventure to find him, leading to unexpected twists, discoveries, and unforgettable moments.